osmoscraft/tundra/docs/RFC-20221028-storage-layout.md

 - Designed with the [Sync algorithm](./RFC-20221027-sync-algorithm-implementation.md) and git database in mind
 - Each frame is stored flat at `/fs/YYYYMMDDSSSS.md`
   - Flat storage leads to simplest path parsing
-  - Git can hold 100k files well without performance issue
+  - Git can hold 100k files in single folder without performance issue
+    - Tested with 140k files in flat folder.
+GitHub API can diff commits < 400ms
   - When files out grow the limit, sub-foldering or custom sync service can be added (as a pro user scenario)
 - Alternatively each frame is stored at `/fs/YYYY/MM/DD/<guid>.md`
   - Hierarchical storage is used because